English

-In your discussion, provide quotes and explain the ways in which their details illustrate and support your claims (the how’s and why’s of your claims’ reasoning).
+In your discussion, provide quotes and explain the ways in which their details illustrate and support your claims (the hows and whys of your claims’ reasoning).
 What happens (“what”) is less important than emotions evoked, ideas communicated, or points made (“so what”).
-Provide interpretation connecting the language of the text to what Pilgrim at Tinker Creek or Annie Dillard accomplishes with that language.
-In your claims and in your quote-claim connecting explanations, clarify relationships between examples and and their interpretations.
+Provide interpretation connecting the language of the text to what Pilgrim at Tinker Creek or Annie Dillard accomplishes in language.
+In your claims and in your quote-claim, connect explanations of relationships between examples and their interpretations.
 Give coherent links between examples and interpretations.

 Annie Dillard’s book “Pilgrim at Tinker Creek” outlines her pure interaction with nature.
 The book records her interaction with different animals and insects.
-She spends countless hours observing the creatures of nature; realizing the brutal circumstances these animals and insects live in.
-This leads her to contemplate that why would God create these creatures only to see them die?
-The book follows themes of suffering, isolation, the meaning of life and death.
-Through these experiences, the author tries to develop the sight to see beyond the visible into the unknown so that she may understand the reason behind all the happenings of the world.
-In the last chapter, she concludes that the world is extravagant and its extravagance is due to the presence of death.
-If death did not exist then the world’s beauty would have no meaning.
-“Pilgrim at Tinker Creek”, is filled with beautiful quotes that make the reader dive deeper into the meaning of these words, this essay will discuss a few of these quotes in detail.
+She spends countless hours observing the creatures of nature, realizing the brutal circumstances these animals and insects live in.
+This leads her to contemplate why God would create these creatures only to see them die.
+The book follows themes of suffering, isolation, and the meaning of life and death.
+Through these experiences, the author tries to develop the ability to see beyond the visible into the unknown so that she may understand the reason behind all the happenings in the world.
+In the last chapter, she concludes that the world is extravagant, and its extravagance is due to the presence of death.
+If death did not exist, then the world’s beauty would have no meaning.
+“Pilgrim at Tinker Creek” is filled with beautiful quotes that make the reader dive deeper into the meaning of these words; this essay will discuss a few of these quotes in detail.

 Suffering